saranyaravichander/ReadyLab-Sample-code/ReadMe.md

 In this lab we are going to see 4 steps that can help us deliver code with good quality, consistency and reduce redundant manual effort during development.

 The 4 steps are :
-1. Leveraging the code-generation capability of Roslyn to inject custom code and documentation and saved a lot of development effort!
+1. Leveraging the on-the-fly code analysis capability of Roslyn to detect vulnerabilitis while developing right in your IDE and further leverage its code-generation capability of Roslyn to inject custom code and documentation and saved a lot of development effort!

 2. Integrating static code analyzers in CI/CD pipeline